veth91/grocerystore/README.md

 		Ability to follow instructions
 		<ul>
 			<li>
-				+The assignment clearly states the app needs to be a console app and the intro to the exrecise also states that "orchestrating the balance between people, process and technology" is important.
+				The assignment clearly states the app needs to be a console app and the intro to the exrecise also states that "orchestrating the balance between people, process and technology" is important.
 I tried to make this app as easy to use and set up while still meeting the requirements of the exercise.
 			</li>
 		</ul>
 	</li>